udberg/sqlZoo/README.md

 - navigate to the file(s) of interest

-- Don't just fork, Leave a star
+- Don't just fork, leave a star